brevzin/cpp_proposals/2996_reflection/reflection.md

 * [*.#]{.pnum} If one operand is a null reflection value, then they compare equal if and only if the other operand is also a null reflection value.
 * [*.#]{.pnum} Otherwise, if one operand represents a `$template-id$` referring to a specialization of an alias template, then they compare equal if and only if the other operand represents the same `$template-id$` ([temp.type]).
-* [*.#]{.pnum} Otherwise, if one operand represents a namespace alias or a `$typedef-name$`, then they compare equal if and only if the other operand represents a namespace alias or `$typedef-name$` sharing the same name, declared within the same enclosing scope, and aliasing the same underlying entity.
+* [*.#]{.pnum} Otherwise, if one operand represents a namespace alias or a `$typedef-name$`, then they compare equal if and only if the construct represented by the other operand represents the same kind of construct, shares the same name, is declared within the same enclosing scope, and aliases the same underlying entity.
 * [*.#]{.pnum} Otherwise, if one operand represents a value, then they compare equal if and only if the other operand represents a template-argument-equivalent value ([temp.type]{.sref}).
 * [*.#]{.pnum} Otherwise, if one operand represents an object, then they compare equal if and only if the other operand represents the same object.
 * [*.#]{.pnum} Otherwise, if one operand represents an entity, then they compare equal if and only if the other operand represents the same entity.